Aetna Diner: Description and history

 Starting in 1984, the diner went through a series of renter and name changes.
 It had an eight-year run as the Comet followed by eight years as the Oasis and short-lived eras as the Hog River Grille, Mississippi Bar and Grille, and Dishes Restaurant through the early 2000s.
 The diner has remained vacant since Dishes closed.
 The building and parking lot are privately owned.

+In 2024, a $3.1 million grant to restore and refurbish the diner as a community center was approved by the state.